Hickson 40: Formation

 Researchers have observed Hickson 40 in many wavelengths, including visible light, radio, infrared, and X-ray.
 Majority of the galaxies within the cluster have a dense radio source in the cores, which could be proof for the existence of supermassive black holes.
 X-ray surveys have revealed that the galaxies are pushing closer together because of the amount of hot gas present.
 Infrared observations reveal fast rates of star formation.
 Hickson 40 is one of the most compact galaxy clusters ever observed, making it a valuable research point NASA.
 Research shows that galaxy cluster were more prevalent in the early universe, and helped the formation of quasars, whose luminosity from heated infalling material spread across the universe.
 Studying the formation of galaxies in other close groups like Hickson 40 have given astronomers a chance to sort out when and where galaxies assemble themselves, and what material they are made of.

+Supernovae

+Two supernovae have been observed in HCG 40.